TCI/OneRoster/README.md

   ```ruby
   client.classrooms
   ```
-- Request a subset of active classrooms whose IDs are found in OneRoster's classes, filtered by their course's `sourcedId`:
+- Request a subset of active classrooms whose UIDs are found in OneRoster's classes, filtered by their course's `sourcedId`:
   ```ruby
   client.classes([enrollment_1['course']['sourcedId'], enrollment_2['course']['sourcedId'], …])
   ```